intarchboard/network-quality-workshop-report/README.txt

-Hardaker & Shapira       Expires 21 August 2022                [Page 15]
+Hardaker & Shapira       Expires 4 December 2022               [Page 19]

-Internet-Draft                    title                    February 2022
+Internet-Draft                    title                        June 2022

-5.5.
-Cross-layer considerations
+4.3.
+Cross-layer Considerations

-   In the Cross-layer section participants presented material and discussed how accurately measuring exactly where problems occur is difficult when many components of a network connection can affect the measurement.
+   In the Cross-layer section participants presented material and discussed how to accurately measure exactly where problems occur.
+   The discussion showed how difficult it is to achieve accuracy when many components of a network connection affects the measurements.
    Discussion centered especially on the differences between physically wired and wireless connections and the difficulties of accurately determining problem spots when multiple different network types are responsible for the quality.

-   Presentation by [Kerpez2021] showed that as the Internet access becomes the norm, the limited bandwidth of 2.4Ghz wifi is more often than not the bottleneck.
+As an example, [Kerpez2021] showed that as Internet access becomes the norm, the limited bandwidth of 2.4Ghz wifi is most frequently the bottleneck.
 In comparison, the wider bandwidth of the 5Ghz WiFi have only been the bottleneck in 20% of the observations.

-5.5.1.
-Towards future cross-layer observability
+   The participants agreed that no single component of a network connection has all the data required to measure the effects of the network performance on the quality of the end user experience.

+   *  The applications that are running on the end-user devices have the best insight into their respective performance, but have limited visibility into the behavior of the network, and are not able to act on the limited information about the network performance.

+   *  Internet service providers have good insight into QoS considerations, but are not able to infer the effect of the QoS metrics on the quality of end user experiences.

+   *  Content providers have good insight into the aggregated behavior of the end users, but lack the insight on what aspects of the network performance are leading indicators of user behavior.

+   The workshop had identified the need for a standard and extensible way to exchange network performance characteristics.
+Such an exchange standard should address (at least) the following:

+   *  A scalable way to capture the performance of multiple (potentially thousands of) endpoints.

+   *  The need for an accompanying set of tools to analyze the data.

+   *  A transparent model for giving the different actors on the network connection an incentive to share the performance data they collect.

+   *  Preservation of end-user privacy.
+In particular, federated learning approaches, where no centralized entity has the access to the whole picture, should be preferred.

+Hardaker & Shapira       Expires 4 December 2022               [Page 20]

+Internet-Draft                    title                        June 2022

+   *  The data exchange format should include precautions against data manipulations, so that the different actors won't be tempted to game the mechanism.

+4.3.1.
+Separation of Concerns

+   Commonly, there's a tight coupling between

+   1.  collecting performance metrics,

+   2.  interpreting those metrics and

+   3.  and acting upon the intrepretation of the metrics.

+   Unfortunately, such model is not the best for successfully exchanging cross-layer data:

+   *  The actors that have the ability to collect particular performance metrics (e.g. the TCP RTT) do not necessarily have the context necessary for a meaningful interpretation.

+   *  The actors that have the context and the computational/storage capacity for the interpretation do not necessarily have the abilty to control the behavior of network / application.

+   *  The actors that can control the behavior of network / application typically do not have access to the data.

+   The participants agreed that it is important to separate the above three aspects, so that:

+   *  The different actors that have the data but not the ability to interpret / act upon should publish their measured data.

+   *  The actors that have the expertise in interpreting and synthesizing the performance data will be able to publish the results of any interpretation.

+4.3.2.
+Security and Privacy Considerations

+   Preserving the privacy of the end users is a difficult requirement to meet when addressing this problem space.
+There is an intrinsic trade-off between collecting more data about user activities, and infringing their privacy in doing so.

+   Participants agreed that observability across multiple layers is necessary for an accurate measurement of the network quality.

+Hardaker & Shapira       Expires 4 December 2022               [Page 21]

+Internet-Draft                    title                        June 2022

+4.3.3.
+Concrete Suggestions

+   *  The TCP protocol makes several metrics available for passive measurement, and the following metrics have been found to be
+      effective:

+      -  TCP connection latency measured using SACK/ACK timing, as well as the timing between TCP retransmission events, are good proxies for end-to-end RTT measurements.

+      -  On the Linux platform, the tcp_info structure is the de-facto standard for an application to introspect the performance of kernel-space networking.
+However, there is no equivalent de- facto standard for the user-space networking.

+   *  The QUIC and MASQUE protocols make passive performance measurements more challenging.

+      -  An approach that uses federated measurement / hierarchical aggregation appears more valuable for these protocols.

+      -  The QLOG format seems to be the most mature candidate for such an exchange.

+4.3.4.
+Towards Future Cross-layer Observability

-   The ownership of the Internet is spread across multiple administrative domains, making access to performance data difficult.
+   The ownership of the Internet is spread across multiple administrative domains, making measuring performance data difficult.
    Furthermore, the immense scale of the Internet makes aggregation and analysis of such data difficult.
 [Marx2021] presented a simple logging format that could potentially be used to collect and aggregate data from different layers.

-   The other aspect of cross-layer collaboration is that majority of current alogrithms do not explicitly provide performance data that can be part of a cross-layer analysis.
-The IETF community can be more diligent in identifying the key performance indicators, and exposing those as part of the protocol specification.
+   Another aspect of cross-layer collaboration hampering measurement is that the majority of current algorithms do not explicitly provide performance data that can be used in cross-layer analysis.
+The IETF community can be more diligent in identifying a protocol's key performance indicators, and exposing those as part of the protocol specification.

-   Despite all the challenges, it should still be possible to perform limited-scope studies to have a better understanding of how user quality is affected by the interaction of the different components that constitute the Internet.
-Recent development of federated learning algorithms suggests that it might be possible to perform cross-layer performance measurements while preserving the privacy of the users.
+   Despite all the challenges, it should still be possible to perform limited-scope studies in order to have a better understanding of how user quality is affected by the interaction of the different components that constitute the Internet.
+Recent development of federated learning algorithms suggests that it might be possible to perform cross-layer performance measurements while preserving user privacy.

-   On the server side, the "tcp_info" structure can be decorated with performance information from other layers to give richer data set.

-5.5.2.
-Efficient collaboration between hardware and transport protocols
+Hardaker & Shapira       Expires 4 December 2022               [Page 22]

+Internet-Draft                    title                        June 2022

+4.3.5.
+Efficient Collaboration Between Hardware and Transport Protocols

-   With the advent of the L4S congestion notification and control, there's even higher need for the transport protocols and the underlying hardware to work in unison.
+   With the advent of the L4S congestion notification and control, there is an even higher need for the transport protocols and the underlying hardware to work in unison.

-Hardaker & Shapira       Expires 21 August 2022                [Page 16]

-Internet-Draft                    title                    February 2022

    At the time of the workshop, the typical home router used a single FIFO queue, large enough to allow amortizing the lower-layer header overhead across multiple transport PDUs.
 These designs worked well with the Cubic congestion control algorithm, yet the newer generation of CCAs can operate on much smaller queues.
-To fully support <1ms latency, the home router needs to work efficiently on sequential transmissions of just a few segments, vs. being optimized for large packet bursts.
+To fully support latencies less than 1ms, the home router needs to work efficiently on sequential transmissions of just a few segments vs. being optimized for large packet bursts.

-   Another design trait that's common in the home routers is use of packet aggregation, to further amortize the overhead added by the lower-layer headers.
-Multiple IP datagrams are combined into a single large tranfer frame.
-This aggregation can add up to 10ms to the packet sojourn delay.
+   Another design trait that's common in home routers is the use of packet aggregation to further amortize the overhead added by the lower-layer headers.
+Specifically, multiple IP datagrams are combined into a single large tranfer frame.
+However, this aggregation can add up to 10ms to the packet sojourn delay.

-   Following the famous "you can't improve what you don't measure" adage, it is important to expose these aggregation delays in a way that would allow identifying the bottlenecks, and making the hardware more suitable for the next generation transport protocols.
+   Following the famous "you can't improve what you don't measure" adage, it is important to expose these aggregation delays in a way that would allow identifying the source of the bottlenecks, and making hardware more suitable for the next generation transport protocols.

-5.5.3.
-Key points

-5.6.
+4.3.6.
+Cross-Layer Key Points

+   *  Significant differences exist for metrics and optimizations needed in wireless vs wired networks.

+   *  Multi-segment networks affect measurements making identification of an issue's root-cause challenging.

+   *  No single component of a network connection has all the data required to measure the effects of the network performance on the quality of the end user experience

+   *  Actionable results require both proper collection and interpretation.

+   *  Coordination among carriers is important for success

+   *  Simultaneously providing accurate measurements while preserving end-user privacy is challenging.

+Hardaker & Shapira       Expires 4 December 2022               [Page 23]

+Internet-Draft                    title                        June 2022

+   *  Passive measurements from protocol implementations may provide beneficial data.

+4.4.
 Synthesis

    Finally, in the Synthesis section presentations and discussions concentrated on the next steps likely needed to make forward